Governance

 GovHack has operated under the umbrella of several organisations since 2012 – including NICTA and Linux Australia.
 In 2017, GovHack became its own company and operates with independence.
 GovHack’s directors are (shown below) and there are also a small number of voting members.

 You can find our constitution here – though we hope to make significant amendments throughout the year to better reflect the type of organisation that GovHack needs to be and the needs of our members.
+GovHack operates as non-for-profit for the benefit of the community and helps improve government services by supporting innovation.

 GovHack’s ABN is 57 618 430 167.